 The Haskayne School of Business was founded at the University of Calgary in 1967, and was named in honour of Richard F. Haskayne, OC, AOE, FCA in 2002.
-The business school has approximately 3,500 full- and part-time students enrolled in bachelor's, master's, doctorate, and executive education programs, and stays connected with its nearly 23,000 alumni in over 80 countries worldwide.
+The business school has more than 4,000 full- and part-time students enrolled in bachelor's, master's and doctorate programs, as well as over 1,300 executive education program participants.
+The school plays an important role in shaping the next generation of leaders in Canada’s most enterprising city and has over 25,000 alumni in over 89 countries worldwide.

-The Haskayne School of Business offers a full range of degree programs including: Bachelor of Commerce; Master of Business Administration (MBA); Executive MBA; Global Energy Executive MBA; PhD in Management; an interdisciplinary Master of Science degree in Sustainable Energy Development; and a full range of open and customized Executive Education programs.
+The Haskayne School of Business offers a full range of degree programs including: Bachelor of Commerce; Master of Management; Master of Business Administration (MBA); Executive MBA; Global Energy Executive MBA; PhD in Management; Doctor of Business Administration (DBA); an interdisciplinary Master of Science degree in Sustainable Energy Development; and a full range of open and customized Executive Education programs.

 The Haskayne School of Business has two locations in Calgary, Alberta, Canada: one on the main University of Calgary campus and the other in the downtown business district.

-Calgary is a diverse community rich in arts, culture, and entertainment, with an enthusiastic business culture that grants unprecedented access to Haskayne students as they prepare for and launch their careers.
-One example of this is the successful Haskayne Mentorship program, sponsored by Enbridge Inc., which matches MBA students with a business executive for an 8-month relationship and a series of programs and events that connects students with the local community.
+Calgary is a diverse community rich in arts, culture and entertainment, with an enthusiastic business culture that grants unprecedented access to Haskayne students as they prepare for and launch their careers.
+The school offers numerous opportunities for students to connect with Calgary’s business community through mentorship programs, speaker series and co-op placements.

-Students, faculty, and staff at the Haskayne School of Business also enjoy close proximity to the international resort destinations of Banff and Lake Louise, in the heart of the Rocky Mountains, where popular activities include skiing, snowboarding, mountain biking, and hiking.
+Students, faculty and staff at the Haskayne School of Business also enjoy close proximity to the international destinations of Banff and Lake Louise, in the heart of the Rocky Mountains, where popular activities include skiing, snowboarding, mountain biking and hiking.